 There have been a couple of stories in the media over last few days about ‘iHunch’ or ‘text neck’, talking about how physiotherapists are seeing an increase in patients presenting with neck and upper-back issues related to the use of cellphones and other handheld devices.
 Little research has been done into the impact of handheld devices on the body.
 We believe that this is about more than just technology use.
-Poor posture, a sedentary lifestyle and limited physical activity/exercise are not good for our health and can contribute to neck and back issues.
+Maintaining prolonged static postures, a sedentary lifestyle and limited physical activity/exercise are not good for our health and can contribute to neck and back issues.
 Whenever you are in a fixed position for too long, your muscles are under stress.
 It could be sitting at a desk for 6 hours straight, working on a production line or using your cellphone for extended periods.

 It is not about ditching technology, but about making sure people and particularly children are educated about not putting the body into fixed postures for extended periods and encouraging them to break up their day with movement/physical activity.